knox153/knox153.github.io/_posts/2018-05-01-(Old)-analysis-on-Gwent-ladder.md

 > 01/05/2018 - I did this analysis about a year ago and posted it on Reddit.
 The developers have since changed the ladder system multiple times, so some of the following information might be incorrect.

-So I analyzed around 130 games to investigate how the MMR/Elo rating system in Gwent functions.
+I analyzed around 130 games to investigate how the MMR/Elo rating system in Gwent functions.
 This allows players to have a better understanding of the system and utilize it while climbing the ladder.

 # Intro
 Gwent is an online two-player card game.
 In this game, there is a ranked system that is used to determine who is a better player (just like FIDE chess rating).
 Each player has a MMR/rating points (think of it as a number), winning will increase your points while losing will have the opposite effect.